vathpela/shim-review/README.md

 asking us to endorse anything else for signing is going to require some convincing on your part.

+As of 20 October 2025, shims sent to Microsoft will be signed with the 2011 and 2023 keys.
+For each shim you submit, you will receive two copies back, each signed by a different key.
+Here is the latest information from Microsoft: https://techcommunity.microsoft.com/blog/hardware-dev-center/signing-with-the-new-2023-microsoft-uefi-certificates-what-submitters-need-to-kn/4455787

+New signing requirements have also taken effect, and are available here: https://techcommunity.microsoft.com/blog/hardware-dev-center/updated-microsoft-uefi-signing-requirements/1062916 Please note that undergoing this shim review exempts you from yearly security audits, as long as your shim only hands off to open source boot loaders.

 Hint: check the [docs](./docs/) directory in this repo for guidance on submission and getting your shim signed.

 Here's the template: